DavidSantia/react-redis-quiztool/README.md

 go get github.com/DavidSantia/react-redis-quiztool
 ```

-Next, you will need a CSV file containing youre quiz data.
+Next, you will need a CSV file containing your quiz data.

 #### Example
 A sample plant quiz is included.
+To use this:

 1. Make a directory for your project
 2. Save the file [plant-quiz.csv](https://raw.githubusercontent.com/DavidSantia/react-redis-quiztool/master/plant-quiz.csv) into your directory